 Students who wish to pass this course will submit ONLY writing that has been written by the student and produced during the current semester and only writing that has been written for LEAD 595.
-All writing submitted for LEAD 595 must be produced during this course.
+All writing submitted for LEAD 595 must be produced this semester.
 Students who submit writing completed during previous attempts at LEAD 595 or writing submitted for other courses will receive zero points for the first instance.
-Students who continue after initial warning to submit writing completed during previous attempts at LEAD 595 or for other courses will receive zero points at LEAD 595 or for other courses will receive a failing grade for the course.
+Students who continue after initial warning to submit writing completed during previous attempts at LEAD 595 or for other courses will receive a failing grade for the course.